title: Nodes and gateways description: Understand Nanami's current routing gateways and the planning-only fallback transport boundary.

 - stateless forwarding layer,

-- no tenant AllowedIPs/route/NAT control.
+- no workspace AllowedIPs/route/NAT control,

 Diagram (text)

-Client A <-> Transport Gateway (future) <-> Client B
+Client A <-> Shared fallback transport (future) <-> Client B

 Why this split matters

-- Gateways route and can be tenant-sensitive.
+- Gateways route and can be workspace-sensitive.

 - Multi-hop routing chains and policy-based pathing.